Performance of Compressive Parameter Estimation via K-Median Clustering: Numerical Experiments

-In the second experiment, we illustrate the application of Theorem \ref{theorem:performance} in the \TDE~problem.
-We vary the chirp's frequency sweep $f_a$ between $2~\text{Hz}$ and $20~\text{Hz}$ to generate different rates of decay of the correlation function and obtain the decay parameter $a$ as the smallest value that enables the exponential function $\exp\left( - a | \omega | \right)$ to bound the correlation function $\lambda \left( \omega \right)$.
-We then measure the performance of \TDE~in the same manner as before (maximum error over 1000 randomly drawn signals) by determining the minimum separation $\zeta$ for which the maximum observed estimation error $\sigma$ is equal to the \PD~parameter sampling step $\Delta = 0.02~\mu\text{s}$.
-The results in Figure \ref{figure_TDE_condition} show the reciprocal relationship between the normalized minimum separation $\zeta/\Delta$ and the decay parameter $a$.
-Additionally, Figure \ref{figure_TDE_condition} shows the logarithmic relationship between the normalized minimum separation $\zeta/\Delta$ and the dynamic range of the component magnitudes $r$ when $f_a = 10~\text{Hz}$ and $t = 0.9$.
-Finally, Figure \ref{figure_TDE_condition} shows the negative logarithm relationship between the normalized minimum separation $\zeta/\Delta$ and the threshold $t$ with $f_a = 10~\text{Hz}$ and $r = 1$.
-All figures are indicative of agreement between Theorem~\ref{theorem:performance} and practical results.
-Perhaps the most important application of Theorem~\ref{theorem:performance} focuses on the choice of threshold $t$ for the particular problem of interest, which can improve the performance of the clustering method in \CPE.
-To deal with the problems of slow decay or large dynamic range, one can try to increase the threshold value on the proxy rather than increasing the minimum separation to improve the estimation performance.
+In the second experiment, we illustrate the application of Theorem \ref{theorem:performance} in the time delay estimation problem.
+While the values of all other parameters are kept the same as in the first experiment, we set $\Delta = 0.002~\mu \text{s}$ and vary the chirp frequency sweep $f_a$ between $2~\text{Hz}$ and $20~\text{Hz}$ to generate different rates of decay of the correlation function.
+For each chirp frequency sweep, we obtain the decay parameter $a$ as the smallest value that enables the exponential function $\exp\left( - a | \omega | \right)$ to bound the correlation function $\lambda \left( \omega \right)$.
+We then determine the minimum separation $\zeta$ for which a maximum estimation error $\sigma = 0.04~\mu\text{s}$ is obtained for Algorithm~\ref{algorithm:clustering} over 1000 randomly drawn signals having the given minimum separation $\zeta$.
+The first result in Figure~\ref{figure_TDE_condition} shows the approximate reciprocal relationship between $\zeta$ and $a$, which is very close to the line $\zeta = \ln \left( \sqrt{8} / 0.2 + 1 \right) / a = 2.71/a$ predicted by Theorem \ref{theorem:performance}, when the threshold level $t = 0.2$ and dynamic range $r = 1$.
+The second result shows the approximate logarithmic relationship between the minimum separation $\zeta$ and the dynamic range $r$, when we set the decay parameter $a = 8.28$ and the threshold $t = 0.9$.
+The minimum separation observed is smaller than the prediction $\zeta = \ln \left( \sqrt{8} r ^2 / 0.9 + 1 \right) / 8.28 = \ln \left( 3.1 r ^2 + 1 \right) / 8.28$ given by Theorem \ref{theorem:performance}, which is likely explained by the difference between the correlation function and its exponential upper bound.
+The third result in Figure~\ref{figure_TDE_condition} shows that required threshold for accuracy estimation when $a = 12.67$ and $r = 1$ is slightly less than the value $t = \exp \left( -12.67 \cdot 0.04 \right) = 0.60$ predicted by the theorem.
+The results presented above can be interpreted as a numerical corroboration of Theorem~\ref{theorem:performance}.